redstrate/Astra/README.md

 * Multiple accounts support!
   * Almost all settings (including different game installs) can also be set per-profile.
 * Easily install and use Dalamud plugins, just like with XIVQuickLauncher.
+* Can patch the game natively, avoiding having to boot the official launcher to do so.
 * Securely login to the official Square Enix lobbies, as well as Sapphire servers.
   * Game arguments are encrypted by default, providing the same level of security as other launchers.
   * Saving account usernames and passwords are also supported, and is never stored plaintext.